 Unless otherwise indicated, our financial information presented in this report has been prepared in accordance with United States Generally Accepted Accounting Principles, or "U.S. GAAP".
-All references to "Renminbi", "RMB" or "yuan" are to the legal currency of China, all references to "U.S. dollars", "dollars", "US\$" or "\$" are to the legal currency of the United States, all references to "HK\$" are to the legal currency of Australia.
+All references to "Renminbi", "RMB" or "yuan" are to the legal currency of China, all references to "U.S. dollars", "USS" or "\$" are to the legal currency of the United States, all references to "HK\$" are to the legal currency of Hong Kong and all references to "AUD" are to the legal currency of Australia.
 This report contains translations of Renminbi amounts into U.S. dollars at specified rates solely for the convenience of the reader.
 Unless otherwise noted, all translations from Renminbi to U.S. dollars were made at the noon buying rate in the City of New York for cable transfers in Renminbi per U.S. dollar as certified for customs purposes by the Federal Reserve Bank of New York, or the noon buying rate, as of March 31, 2015.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
 On March 31, 2015, the noon buying rate was RMB6.1990 to \$1.00.